 For most jobs, tilesetters are given a working drawing or work order to follow.
-In a commercial job, the tilesetters, with the supervisor, decide upon task sequencing and work priorities.
+At commercial job sites, they often work with supervisors to decide upon task sequencing and work priorities.
 Time management is determined by the project timelines.
 If more than one tilesetter is on site, they usually decide among themselves their areas of responsibility.
-The tilesetter's own work plan is dictated by the tilesetting procedure - the steps are well defined and must be completed in an established order.
-Tilesetters must take into consideration the setting times of the adhesive they are using - setting materials can only be applied for a certain amount of time after mixing, epoxies having the shortest "open time".
-In a construction setting, tilesetters arrange their work schedules around those of other trades; tilesetters cannot begin their work until most of the other trades have completed their work, and must be finished in time to allow the painters to meet their schedules.
-In many cases, tilesetters are dependent on other trades to prepare surfaces adequately or they cannot begin work.
-In a residential setting, tilesetters must organize their work around the schedules of the occupants.
+At construction sites, tilers coordinate their work schedules with other trades.
+In many cases, tilesetters dependent on other trades to prepare surfaces adequately or they cannot begin their work.
+In the residential sector, tilers must organize their work according to the schedule of the occupants.
 (3)

 Significant Use of Memory